nextstrain/cov/README.md

 ## Initial Database Setup
 To help make initial runs faster, all the data on ViPR as of 23-Jan-20 is included in this respository.
-To avoid having the whole thing start from scratch (including downloading and aligning ~600 sequences), after cloning this repo, run:
+To avoid having the whole thing start from scratch (including downloading and aligning ~600 sequences), after cloning this repo, rename the `genbank-for-database` folder to `genbank`.
+(Keeping this separate means that others pushing won't affect your own database...)

+Then run:
 ```
 snakemake -t make_database_all
 ```